 The London Tube Font: Introduction

-It is also a way of life; it not only represents order, clarity, and the history but drives millions along their intricate maze of tunnels and platforms under the city every day.
+It is also a way of life; it not only represents order, clarity, and history but also drives millions along their intricate maze of tunnels and platforms under the city every day.

 Understanding what makes the London Tube font so unique requires a closer look at its defining features: